 After a bit more browsing, Mike decided that he wanted to try the brisket sandwich at Revival Smoked Meats.
 The line looked daunting, but it moved fairly quickly and we ended up waiting only about 10 minutes.
 The brisket was cooked perfectly—crisp on the outside, tender and juicy on the inside—and the pickles, sauce, and bun were all high-quality.
 While the menu obviously skews towards meat options, there were a few vegetarian sides (the mac 'n cheese looked tempting) and a jackfruit sandwich.

-Next up was Gazta and Enhancements, which serves wine, local beer, craft cocktails, and cheese-focused seasonal small plates.
+Next up was Gazta and Enhancements [now closed], which serves wine, local beer, craft cocktails, and cheese-focused seasonal small plates.
 We opted for the cheese plate, which is paired to your beverage.
 We were drinking water and ended up with a crowd-pleasing selection of two hard cheeses (one was a sheep's milk cheese, the other a goat Gouda) and a semi-soft cider-washed goat cheese.
 Accompaniments included a raisin chutney, olives, Marcona almonds, crackers, and baguette slices.

 I enjoyed the cheese plate—all the cheeses were interesting and paired well with the accompaniments.
 However, service was slow (due to a mix-up it took us nearly an hour to get our order) and the $17 price tag seemed steep for the amount of food we received.

 Keg and Case's other full-service dining option is In Bloom, a fine dining restaurant that serves seasonal, natural, and wild ingredients prepared over an open fire.

 If you want to wrap up your Keg and Case date night with dessert, here are some great options that I checked out at the media preview: